beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 }
 ```

-The type `VectorFloat4` is collection in Tornado that contains a list of `Float4` element types.
-Then Tornado compiles this code to OpenCL, it will use the OpenCL type `float4`.
+The type `VectorFloat4` is collection, in Tornado, that contains a list of `Float4` element types.
+When Tornado compiles this code to OpenCL, it will use the OpenCL type `float4`.
 Note that `Float4` provides a static method called `add`.
 These are intrinsics to the compiler.